INTERSTAT/Statistics-Contextualized/pilots/gf/test-case-gf.md

 Apart from the ontology describing the data, metadata about the data is available in different forms:

 * The CSV data extracted from the BPE is described using the [CSV on the web](https://www.w3.org/TR/tabular-data-primer/) (CSVW) vocabulary.
-CSV is a notoriously sloppy standard, and CSVW is a powerful way to discribe tabular data available online so that they can be understood easily by humans and machines, thus dramatically improving its usability.
+CSV is a notoriously sloppy standard, and CSVW is a powerful way to describe tabular data available online so that they can be understood easily by humans and machines, thus dramatically improving its usability.
 A CSV on the web [description](https://interstat.eng.it/files/gf/output/gf_data_fr.csv-metadata.json) of the CSV distribution of GF data is produced semi-automatically by the ETL pipeline.

 * The Cross-Domain Integration ([DDI-CDI](https://ddialliance.org/Specification/ddi-cdi)) model is a development of the DDI Alliance aiming at improving coherence and interoperability of metadata.
 In particular, DDI-CDI allows the description of a wide range of data structures.
 In DDI-CDI terms, the BPE data corresponds to a "wide" data structure.
 A tentative [DDI-CDI description](gf-cdi.ttl) of the BPE file is provided with the GF data.